Description

 Risk and Exploitability

-Given its high severity CVSS score and lack of existing mitigations, this flaw poses a critical risk to unprotected instances.
-The EPSS score is not available, but being unauthenticated, the attack can be attempted by anyone with network access.
+Given its high severity CVSS score and the availability of an official patch in 8.31.0, this flaw poses a critical risk to unprotected instances.
+The EPSS score is 0.08768%, indicating a very low probability of exploitation.
+Being unauthenticated, the attack can be attempted by anyone with network access.
 The vulnerability is not currently listed in the CISA KEV catalog, but its exploitation would likely generate false‑positive monitoring traffic due to the benign 200 response.

 Remediation